philtgarner/pi-led-alarm-clock/README.md

   * Button to turn light on at any time the alarm isn't in use - use different colours for different times of day
   * Button to turn light on while alarm is going off - immediately fade up
 * Enable configuration with web UI
+* Integration of LDR to enable the nightlight/clock brightness to reflect the ambient light

 ## Setup
 To configure the LEDs you will need to change some constants in `alarm.py`.
 To setup a series of alarms you will need to setup a `config.json` file.